naumazeredo/codesketch/README.md

 // Camera

 // Move top-left camera corner to (x, y).
 Starts at (0, 0)
-// (note: moving camera without sending drawing don't work as you would expect.
+// (note: moving camera without resending drawing doesn't work as you would expect.
 // This will probably be modified in the future.) void camera(int x, int y);